Taza Water Reservoir: Engineering and construction

-The exterior wall assembly consisting glulam columns and structural beams, were handled by the design firm Zeidler Architecture, alongside the fencing.
+The exterior wall assembly consisting of glulam columns and structural beams, were handled by the design firm Zeidler Architecture, alongside the fencing.
 The curvilinear fence is constructed from West Canadian Cedar poles, integrated with repurposed poles from the Tsuut'ina Nation.
 1.1in of complementary interlocking profiles are cut into each end of dimensional lumber, to create finger joints on two pieces of wood, which are then glued end-to-end with structural resin, melamine formaldehyde (MF) to create the varying lengths of lumber; these pieces are bent into arches to create the hybrid-cedar panels.
 The Cedar panels are then assembled in a conical array, to create the security fencing upon which solar panels will be erected on the southern limits.

 For the pumphouse structure, the end-to-end glued Timber pieces are planed on both sides, stacked, and laminated with phenol formaldehyde resin under a high pressure clamping bed.
 These columns and beams are cured at room temperature for 10-15 hours before the pressure is released, and assembly begins.
 The electrical requirements of the pump house is fulfilled by the solar panels, alongside high R-value wall assemblies, in order to yield net-zero building emissions as a target.
 This form of renewable energy presents a much lower carbon footprint in line with Tsuut'ina’s sustainability parameters.
 Zeidler Architecture collaborated with WSP Global to introduce insulated glazing, energy efficient pumps, and progressive wall assemblies to further reduce the carbon footprint of the infrastructure, contributing to the vision of the Tsuut'ina Nation to be North America’s Indigenous green leader by 2030.